-Adisa Ayaso Tassma, a community leader in Kiryat Malachi, will be in the Seattle area January 24-26, 2014 to share her unparalleled story of courage and survival.
+Adisa Ayaso Tassma, a community leader in Kiryat Malachi, visited the Seattle area in January 2014 to share her unparalleled story of courage and survival.

-Adisa will be one of four amazing Jewish women in the spotlight at Connections 2014, on Sunday, January 26, at the Fairmont Olympic Hotel.
-In addition, she will speak at Herzl-Ner Tamid during Shabbat, beginning about 6:30 pm on Friday, January 24, in the main sanctuary and again at 11:30 am on Saturday, January 25, in the social hall.
+Adisa was one of four amazing Jewish women in the spotlight at Connections 2014, held on January 26.
+In addition, she spoke at Herzl-Ner Tamid on January 24 and 25.

-Also, Adisa will speak on Sunday, January 26 at The Summit at First Hill, beginning at 7:30 pm.
+Adisa also spoke January 26 at The Summit at First Hill.

 Her story is compelling.
 Born in Ethiopia, Adisa was only 3 when her family set off on Operation Moses, a journey to Israel.
 During a grueling three-month trek across Sudan's desert, she lost 11 siblings and other relatives along the way.